Park Shin-hye: Endorsements

 In 2013, following the success of Miracle in Cell No. 7 and tvN's My Cute Guys, Park became more popular.
-She appeared in the Market O Valentine's Day commercial alongside Yoon Si-yoon, Kim Ji-hoon, and Go Kyung-pyo from My Cute Guys.
+She appeared in Orion's Market O Valentine's Day commercial alongside Yoon Si-yoon, Kim Ji-hoon, and Ko Kyung-pyo from My Cute Guys.
 Park collaborated with various brands such as Sonobi, Jambaengi, Enprani Holika Holika, job search portal Job Sarangbang, The K Non-life Insurance Educar, and health drink Vegemil.

 The success of the drama The Heirs further boosted Park's endorsement opportunities.
 In 2014, Park appeared in a commercial for local delivery app Yogiyo with her costar Kang Ha-neul.
 Park reunited with Jang Keun-suk in a Chinese beverage brand ad to celebrate the brand's 15th anniversary in 2014.
 She was the first Korean star to be selected as a model for Visa.
 Since the 2014 F/W season, Park served as the muse for the French jewellery brand Agatha Paris.

 After her hit drama Pinocchio, Park endorsed several international brands including the Italian brand Bruno Magli and the French outdoor clothing brand Millet.
 After the success of the drama The Doctors, it has been reported that brands like Bruno Magli experienced a surge in sales as a result of Park's endorsements.

 In 2017, Park made history as the first Korean to serve as a global ambassador of Swarovski.
 She was also selected as the Korean muse for Coach and Filipino clothing brand Bench.
 In 2018, Park was chosen as the exclusive model of bedding brand Allerman.
 In 2019, Park was chosen as first-ever brand ambassador for Korea by British jewellery brand Olivia Burton.
 Since 2019, she has been the muse for the clothing brand MOJO.S.PHINE.
 In 2021, she was chosen as the new model for the French original golf wear brand Castelbajac.